lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 Save your configuration settings.
 Try 'Build Now' and then check Kobiton cloud devices to see if a test session was created.
 If successful, you can move onto triggering a Jenkins build from a XebiaLabs task.

-_Follow the steps below to setup XebiaLabs for Jenkins._

 #### 2.1 Install the Jenkins plugin

 On XebiaLabs, click on 'Plugins' in the navigation bar at the top of the screen.
 In the search bar, type in 'Jenkins' and install it.